Thierry-Dumont/BenchmarksPythonJuliaAndCo/Gaussian/README.md

 ### Running the benchmarks

-cd succesively in C++, Ju, Numba Py, Pythran, PyVec, C++Lib, JuLib, PyScipy PythranVec; then look at README.
+cd succesively in C++, Ju, Numba Py, Pythran, PyVec, C++Lib, JuLib, PyScipy PythranVec; then look at the documentation.

 #### Results:

-Running the codes  will create a file named RunningOn"your hostname".
+Running the codes  will create a file named:  RunningOn"your hostname".

 ### Ploting results:

 cd PLOT/

-Read README file.
+Read README.md file.